iLert/docs/integrations/statuscake.md

 # StatusCake Integration

-With the iLert StatusCake integration, you can create incidents in iLert based on alerts from StatusCake.
+With the iLert StatusCake integration, you can create alerts in iLert based on alerts from StatusCake.

 ## In iLert: Create a StatusCake alert source <a id="create-alert-source"></a>